ppapasaikas/SANJUAN/README.txt

 please note the following important points,

-1. the XS attribute field in BAM files is necessary as SANJUAN relies amongst other things on the
+1. the XS attribute field in BAM files is necessary as SANJUAN relies among st other things on the
 XS attribute field for junction reads in the BAM files.
 When using the STAR aligner the XS attribute for (canonical) junction reads can be generated for all types of libraries